 Statins help with endothelial functioning.
 The endothelium is the thin layer of cells inside blood vessels.
 Endothelial dysfunction often leads to atherosclerosis and can signal other vascular diseases.

 According to the Mayo Clinic, raising your HDL cholesterol level 1 milligram per deciliter (mg/dL) of blood can reduce your heart attack risk by 3 percent.
 That's another reason statins that raise HDL are considered beneficial.

 Diagram from FDA website

-There is conflicting evidence that shows that statin drugs may help prevent some types disease, including certain forms of cancer (such as colorectal or skin), by working against cellular functions that may be involved in tumor growth, initiation and metastatis.
+There is conflicting evidence that shows that statin drugs may help prevent some types disease, including certain forms of cancer (such as colorectal or skin), by working against cellular functions that may be involved in tumor growth.
 However, there is also a significant amount of research which suggests that statins have no effect on cancer prevention whatsoever.
-Additionally, while preliminary studies suggest that the onset of Alzheimer's Disease may be affected by statin drugs and clinical trails are underway, this has yet to be proven.
-The role of stain drugs in reducing the risks of other health-related issues is a contested topic, but statins have certainly been proven to be effective against fighting high cholesterol.
+Additionally, while preliminary studies suggest that the onset of Alzheimer's Disease may be affected by statin drugs and clinical trails to look into this question are underway, the efficacy of statins in preventing dementia has yet to be proven.
+The role of statin drugs in reducing the risks of other health-related issues is a contested topic, but statins have certainly been proven to be effective in fighting high cholesterol.

 More on the science of statins

 Website design borrowed from MIT Media Lab under Creative Commons Attribution 3.0 license.

 statin answers | © Copyright All Rights Reserved | About Us